FeyAgape/Mobile-Web-Specialist-Lesson-Notes/Angular/angular.md

 1. Readability.
 Directives let you write expressive HTML.
 Looking at index.html you can understand the app's behavior just by reading the HTML.
 2. Reusability.
 Directives let you create self-contained units of functionality.
 We could easily plug in this directive into another AngularJS app and avoid writing a lot of repetitive HTML.

+### file directory:App4

+## Built-in and Custom Directives

+First in `js/directives/appInfo.js`, we made a new directive.
+We used app.directive to create a new directive named 'appInfo'.
+It returns an object with three options:

+1. restrict specifies how the directive will be used in the view.
+The `'E'` means it will be used as a new HTML element.

+2. scope specifies that we will pass information into this directive through an attribute named info.
+The `=` tells the directive to look for an attribute named info in the `<app-info>` element, like this:

+`<app-info info="shutterbugg"></app-info>`

+The data in info becomes available to use in the template given by templateURL.

+3. templateUrl specifies the HTML to use in order to display the data in scope.info.
+Here we use the HTML in js/directives/appInfo.html

 ### We can also use Angular's built-in directives together with custom directives to create more readable apps.

+We used app.directive to create a new directive named 'installApp'.

+The directive contains the three options restrict, scope, and templateUrl that we saw before in the 'appInfo' directive.
+It also contains a fourth option link.
+The link is used to create interactive directives that respond to user actions.
+The link function takes three inputs:

+1. scope refers to the directive's scope.
+Any new properties attached to $scope will become available to use in the directive's template.

+2. element refers to the directive's HTML element.

+3. attrs contains the element's attributes.

+Inside the link function, there are two properties buttonText and installed, and the function download().
+We'll use these in the directive's template next.

+The template uses Angular's built-in ng-click directive.
+When the button is clicked, ng-click will tell AngularJS to run the download() function in the directive.

+The download() function uses the scope.installed property to check if an app is installed.
+When an app is installed, download() does three things:

+1. toggles the .btn-active class

+2. changes the button text to "Uninstall"

+3. changes scope.installed to true

+**Directives are a powerful way to create self-contained, interactive components.
+Unlike jQuery which adds interactivity as a layer on top of HTML, AngularJS treats interactivity as a native component of HTML.**